threefoldfoundation/www_threefold_io/content/mission/index.md

 |||

-## Supporting and **Interconnected World**
+## Supporting an **Interconnected World**

 Internet access is a human right and it can change everything for the lives of people as an infinite source of tools and information.
-Our technology was designed to scale the People’s Internet anywhere electricity and bandwidth are present.
+Our technology was designed to scale ThreeFold anywhere electricity and bandwidth are present.

 {% end %}